Equity, equality, racism, prejudice, bias, justice...

 - What Now?

-The series will begin in September.
-And we are asking those who join to commit to participating to six 2-hour sessions from September 2017 through February 2018.
-We are seeking a group of no more than 40 people who will participate and evaluate the series to determine if it will become a standard offering of the Museum.
+The series began in September 2017 and ended in February 2018.
+A group of no more than 40 people participated and evaluated the series to determine if it will become a standard offering of the Museum.

 For more information, contact email@example.com.